 \section{Technical Challenges}

-In this paper, we provide a comprehensive survey of deep FR from two aspects of data and algorithms.
-For algorithms, some mainstream and special network architectures are presented.
-Meanwhile, we categorize loss functions into Euclidean-distance-based loss, angular/cosine-margin-based loss and softmax loss and its variations.
-For data, we summarize some commonly used FR datasets.
+In this paper, we provide a comprehensive survey of deep FR from both data and algorithm aspects.
+For algorithms, mainstream and special network architectures are presented.
+Meanwhile, we categorize loss functions into Euclidean-distance-based loss, angular/cosine-margin-based loss and variable softmax loss.
+For data, we summarize some commonly used datasets.
 Moreover, the methods of face processing are introduced and categorized as ``one-to-many augmentation'' and ``many-to-one normalization''.
 Finally, the special scenes of deep FR, including video FR, 3D FR and cross-age FR, are briefly introduced.

-Taking advantage of big annotated data, deep learning and GPUs, deep FR has dramatically improved the state-of-the-art performance and fostered successful real-world applications.
-As the practical and commercial use of this technology, many ideal assumptions of academic research were broken, and more and more real-world issues are emerging.
+Taking advantage of big annotated data and revolutionary deep learning techniques, deep FR has dramatically improved the SOTA performance and fostered successful real-world applications.
+With the practical and commercial use of this technology, many ideal assumptions of academic research were broken, and more and more real-world issues are emerging.